Engin-Boot/pong-stage-PallaviZoting/Stage0/SelectBackground&Ballcolor.md

 ### Scenario: Change background and ball color

-  Given Player is at select backround and ball color settings after player selection
+  Given Player is at select background and ball color settings after player selection

   When Player selects default color settings or any available color